 Therefore, we believe that rather than replace every implant every 10 years, a more logical approach is for patients to check the integrity of their implants with a simple Breast Ultrasound every 1-2 years.
-If the Ultrasound ever suggests a possible rupture, and it is confirmed by MRI Examination, replacement is then certainly indicated and justified.
+If the Ultrasound ever suggests a possible rupture, and such rupture is confirmed by MRI, replacement is then certainly indicated and justified.

 Do Breast Implants Carry a Manufacturer’s Warranty?

 Yes.
 However, this does vary with each brand of implant and the reason(s) for its replacement.